Privacy Policy

 Regardless of where you live, you can:

-- See your data — your account state and refraction history are visible from /dashboard/.
+- See your data — your account state and generation history are visible from your account.
 For anything else, email us

-- Delete your account — use the danger-zone card in /dashboard/, or email us.
+- Delete your account — use the danger-zone card in your account, or email us.
 We delete your row in

-pl_usersand your refraction history.
+pl_usersand your generation history.
 Polar transaction records remain for the legal retention window noted below - Export your history — email us and we'll send a JSON dump within 14 days

-- Cancel your subscription — manage via the Polar customer portal linked from /dashboard/, or email us
+- Cancel your subscription — manage via the Polar customer portal linked from your account, or email us

 If you live in the EU (GDPR), UK (UK GDPR), California (CCPA/CPRA), Brazil (LGPD), or Israel (PPL 5741-1981), you have additional statutory rights.
 Use the contact email at the bottom of this page with your request and we'll respond within 30 days.